metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/ConvertFrom-SID.md

 TODO: Need to implement switch parameters for UPN and NETBIOS name format in addition to display name, see: https://docs.microsoft.com/en-us/windows/win32/secauthn/user-name-formats
-TODO: do we need to have consistent output ie. exactly DOMAIN\USER?, see test results, probably not for pseudo accounts but for built in accounts it makes sense
+TODO: need to have consistent output ex. domain name, principal and username, see test results, probably not for pseudo accounts but for built in accounts it makes sense
 TODO: need to implement CIM switch
+TODO: test pipeline with multiple computers and SID's, probably it make no sense for multiple targets

 ## RELATED LINKS